Harold Brookfield: Background

-He was also an Honorary Fellow at the Institute of Development Studies, University of Sussex in the 1970s, and led the UNESCO Man and the Biosphere Programme in Fiji.
+He was also an Honorary Fellow at the Institute of Development Studies, University of Sussex in the 1970s.

+He led the UNESCO Man and the Biosphere Programme in Fiji.

 Contributions

 Brookfield's research was primarily dedicated to the study of rural societies and the environment in developing nations.
 He emphasises field studies at the microlevel, drawing on understandings from a range of disciplines.
 He developed close comparative research methods, identified with cultural ecology to understand rural societies and particularly food-getting activities and farming systems.
 Brookfield wrote that his abiding concern was the ‘… adaptation of the use and management of land to variability and change in society, economy and natural environment'; this he called the 'soul' of geography (Brookfield, 2004, 40).
 He was always ‘... drawn back to the practice and oftentimes humbling experience of fieldwork in distant farmlands, forests, islands and mountains of the developing world' (Connell and Waddell, 2005, 130).
 Particularly while working at the ANU, beginning in Papua New Guinea, he worked on the 'how' and the 'why' of land use, agrarian systems, and rural development.
 This came to be known as the 'Brookfield school' of analysis.

 Brookfield's book 'Interdependent Development', written in 1975 was lauded as a classic (Corbridge, 1996; O’Connor, 1996).
 It started a ‘... theoretical backlash against the irrelevance of several geographical traditions', and argued for a more historical and green/environmental perspective, based on empirical research (Connell and Rugendyke, 2005, 58).
 His collaboration with Piers Blaikie produced one of the key political ecology texts, 'Land Degradation and Society' in 1987.

 The United Nations University's Project on People, Land, Management and Environmental Change (PLEC) was a major comparative initiative begun by Brookfield and others, looking at different land use trajectories and how farming actually creates positive biodiversity in the tropics.
 It promoted farmers as experts.
 It started in 1992 and was latterly funded by the Global Environmental Facility until 2002.
 It has resulted in many substantial works.